-La Purisima Mission was the eleventh one built in California, founded December 8, 1787, by Father Fermin Lasuen.
+La Purisima Mission was the eleventh mission built in California, founded December 8, 1787, by Father Fermin Lasuen.
 Its name La Purisima Concepcion de Maria Santisima means "The Immaculate Conception of Mary the Most Pure."

 Mission La Purisima is the only mission built in a straight line.
 It is the most thoroughly restored mission in California.